The WHO stated a possible link between cell phones and cancer exists, but experts request further research before drawing a definitive conclusion.

 “When we as consumers hear 'possibly carcinogenic,' we freak," says Otis Brawley, chief medical officer at the American Cancer Society.
 "But the data is not at all certain and needs further study."

-Peter Shields of Georgetown University Medical Center, cancer researcher, cited three categories of risk: possible
+Peter Shields of Georgetown University Medical Center, cancer researcher, cited three categories of risk: possible, probable, and known.

 "The panel somehow decided that there is maybe something here that's possibly carcinogenic, which ranks with everything else in the world," said Donald Berry of the MD Anderson Cancer Center in Houston.